rfresh2/XaeroPlus/README.md

 * WorldMap zoom unlocked
 * WorldMap and Waypoint directories are indexed by Multiplayer server name instead of IP
+* Increase speed of loading minimap and worldmap regions on world/dimension change.
+  * Most noticeable when you have 50k+ regions per dimension

 # WIP

-* Increase speed of loading minimap and worldmap regions on world/dimension change
-  * Problem for people with many regions (i have 50k+ per dimension)
 * Improve WorldMap performance with very small zooms
   * With the unlocked zoom, loading many regions in view is very time (and VRAM) intensive.